Ernie Ball Cobalt Slinky gauges explained: the full 12-set lineup, picked by tuning

 Reviewed by the Change Your Strings editorial team ·

-Ernie Ball ships eight Cobalt Slinky sets spanning .008–.038 (Extra) up to .012–.056 (Not Even).
+Ernie Ball ships twelve 6-string Cobalt Slinky sets spanning .008–.038 (Extra) up to .012–.062 (Mammoth).
 Pick Regular Slinky Cobalt (.010–.046) for E or Eb standard, that's the default.
-Step up one gauge for every whole-step down: Power Slinky (.011–.048) for Eb / Drop D, Beefy Slinky (.011–.054) for Drop D to Drop C, Not Even Slinky (.012–.056) for Drop C and below.
-Lighter gauges (Extra, Super, Hybrid) are for E standard on faster-playing or lighter-touch setups.
+Step up one gauge for every whole-step down: Power Slinky (.011–.048) for Eb / Drop D, Beefy Slinky (.011–.054) for Drop D to Drop C, Not Even Slinky (.012–.056) for Drop C, Mammoth Slinky (.012–.062) for Drop B and below.
+Lighter gauges (Extra, Super, Primo, Hybrid) are for E standard on faster-playing or lighter-touch setups.

 The full Cobalt Slinky gauge lineup

-How to pick
+How to pick a Cobalt gauge

 Step 2: adjust for scale length.
 A 25.5" Fender-scale guitar is the baseline for these recommendations.
-On 24.75" Gibson scale, tensions drop roughly 15%, so you can comfortably run one gauge heavier than the Fender recommendation, a Gibson-scale guitar in Drop D often plays best on Power Slinky (.011–.048) rather than Regular.
+On 24.75" Gibson scale, tensions drop roughly 15%, so you can comfortably run one gauge heavier than the Fender recommendation, a Gibson-scale guitar in Drop D often plays best on Power Slinky (.011 to .048) rather than Regular.
 On 27" baritone scale, tensions jump enough that you want to drop one gauge lighter than a same-tuning Fender recommendation.

 Step 3: adjust for hand strength and playing style.
 Heavy-handed players and hybrid-pickers push strings harder and can tolerate, or benefit from, the next gauge up.
 Light-touch fingerstyle players and extreme benders (1.5-step or full-step bends as a default vocabulary) benefit from the next gauge down.